Choum28/Recalbox-Clcd/README.md

 ADDRESS = 0x27 # or 0x3f
 ```

-* reboot your recalbox, the script will now launch automatically on start, and exit and turn off LCD backlight during shutdown of your recalbox
+* reboot your Recalbox, the script will now launch automatically on start, and exit and turn off LCD backlight during shutdown of your Recalbox

 ## Important note

-To make this script work with Scummvm, they should be scrap but the path in the gamelist.xml should be a folder and not the scummvm "fake file".
+To make this script work with ScummVM, they should be scrape but the path in the gamelist.xml should be a folder and not the ScummVM "fake file".

 ```txt
 <path>./FT/</path>